-- Determine whether any Aboriginal places or objects of significance are present in the development area, being the subdivision of Allfarthing. - Assess the impact of the subdivision works and their potential to harm Aboriginal objects or values protected under the NPW Act. - Recommend whether further requirements must be met under clause 80C of the NPW Act including whether an application for an AHIP needs to be made for undertaking test excavations.
+- Determine whether any Aboriginal places or objects of significance are present in the development area. - Assess the impact of the subdivision works and their potential to harm Aboriginal objects or values protected under the NPW Act.

+• Recommend whether further requirements must be met under clause 80C of the NPW Act including whether an application for an AHIP needs to be made for undertaking test excavations.